mthezeng/holdem-sim/README.md

 ## Known issues

-* Float arithmetic sometimes produces numbers that need to be formatted (e.g. $10.530000000000001)
 * Six is not pluralized correctly in hands.py (e.g. ""Two pair, fives full of sixs"")
 * Currently, only one hand at a time is supported.
 * No logic exists to allow players to move ALL IN properly.